Yvonne Elet

 Pictured: Yvonne Elet - A white woman with glasses in front of stone wall.

-Her book Architectural Invention in Renaissance Rome: Artists, Humanists, and the Planning of Raphael’s Villa Madama, published by Cambridge University Press in 2017, traces the collaborative design processes for Raphael’s late masterwork, proposing a role for poets in the design of architecture.
-In 2020-21, she co-organized and produced the online international conference Reconsidering Raphael to mark the quincentenary of the artist’s death.
-She is currently finishing a book titled Urban Landscape in the Third Rome, which draws on extensive archival research to present the interwar renovation of Villa Madama and its landscape in dialogue with the coeval Foro Mussolini rising around it, to present a new understanding of this symbolic entry zone to Rome.
-She is also working on a book on stucco in the art and architecture of early modern Italy.
-Her interests in twentieth-century landscape include studies of the pioneering woman landscape architect Beatrix Farrand, and designs of the Olmsted firm for the Vassar campus.
+Her first book, Architectural Invention in Renaissance Rome: Artists, Humanists, and the Planning of Raphael’s Villa Madama, published by Cambridge University Press in 2017, traces the collaborative design processes for Raphael’s late masterwork, proposing a role for poets in the design of architecture.
+Her next book, Urban Landscape in the Third Rome: Raphael’s Villa and Mussolini’s Forum, was published by Edifir (Edizioni Firenze) in Italy in 2023; it draws on extensive new archival research to present the interwar renovation of the villa and its landscape in dialogue with the coeval Fascist forum rising around it, to present a new understanding of this symbolic entry zone to Rome.
+In 2020-21, she co-organized and produced the online international conference Reconsidering Raphael to mark the quincentenary of the artist’s death, and is co-editing an eponymous volume of essays, some stemming from the conference, to be published by Brepols.
+Her current book project analyzes the revival of stucco in the art and architecture of early modern Italy.
+Her interests in American landscape include studies of the pioneering woman landscape architect Beatrix Farrand, and designs of the Olmsted firm for the Vassar campus; she also serves on the Board of Directors of Springside, the historic site originally designed by Andrew Jackson Downing and Calvert Vaux as Matthew Vassar’s ornamental farm.

-Her articles appear in venues including Journal of the Society of Architectural Historians, I Tatti Studies in the Italian Renaissance, and Journal of Gardens and Designed Landscapes.
+Her articles appear in venues including Journal of the Society of Architectural Historians, I Tatti Studies in the Italian Renaissance, Bollettino d’Arte, Journal of Gardens and Designed Landscapes, and the Journal of Planning History.
 She has presented her work in many conferences and invited lectures, and has received grants for her research from the Metropolitan Museum of Art, The Mellon Foundation at the Frick Collection, the Center for Advanced Studies in the Visual Arts, Washington, DC, the Getty Research Institute in the History of Art and Humanities, and the American Council of Learned Societies (ACLS).
 She has been a visiting professor at the Universities of Bologna and Urbino, and a visiting scholar at the Max Planck Institute for the History of Science in Berlin.

-Professor Elet teaches courses on Italian art, architecture, landscape, and urbanism of the fourteenth to seventeenth centuries.
-Her seminar topics include a reconsideration of Raphael’s multimedia oeuvre; the history of landscape and gardens in early modern Europe; and the Gesamtkunstwerk before modernism.
-Together with students in her course on the Vassar campus, she created the website Vassar Campus History, a digital repository for ongoing research on the history of the college’s architecture, landscape, and soundscape.
+Professor Elet teaches courses on Italian art, architecture, landscape, and urbanism of the fourteenth to seventeenth centuries, as well as intensives about the Vassar Campus and Springside.
+Her seminar topics include a reconsideration of Raphael’s multimedia oeuvre, and the history of landscape and gardens in early modern Italy.
+Together with students, she created the website Vassar Campus History, a digital repository for ongoing research on the history of the college’s architecture, landscape, and soundscape; and organized the 2022 exhibition The Campus Green: The Olmsted Firm's Designs for Vassar College.

 BS, Yale University; MA, PhD, New York University